jezzsantos/automate/docs/about.md

 3. Configure the draft (according the pattern)
 4. Execute any automation (in the toolkit) to apply the changes to their codebase

+!!! info
-> The toolkit then applies the structure, templates and automation to their codebase.
+    The toolkit then applies the structure, templates and automation to their codebase.